cfgauss/r-novice-gapminder/_extras/guide.md

 ~~~
 {: .r}

-if we want R to print a message if a variable `x` has a particular value:
+If we want R to print a message if a variable `x` has a particular value:

 ~~~
 ## sample a random number from a Poisson distribution